Sean-Bradley/SNMPWALK2ZABBIX/README.md

 Remember, you got it for free, and it comes with no support or warranty.
 Read the [license](LICENSE).

+## Requirements

+- Linux (Tested on Debian GNU/Linux 11 (bullseye))
+- Python3 (use `python3 -V` to check)
+- SNMP (uses SNMPv2 to query)
+- SNMP-MIBS-Downloader
+- Any other custom or proprietary MIBs you may want to use while it tries to generate the item and discovery rule names and descriptions
+- Final template is **Zabbix 6 LTS** compatible

 ## Download

 ```bash
 wget https://raw.githubusercontent.com/Sean-Bradley/SNMPWALK2ZABBIX/master/snmpwalk2zabbix.py
 ```

-## Requirements

-- Linux (Tested on Debian GNU/Linux 11 (bullseye)),
-- Python3 (use `python3 -V` to check)
-- SNMP (uses SNMPv2 to query)
-- SNMP-MIBS-Downloader
-- Any other custom or proprietary MIBs you may want to use while it tries to generate the item and discovery rule names and descriptions.

-To install SNMP and snmp-mibs-downloader on Debian/Ubuntu,
+## Install SNMP and SNMP-MIBS-Downloader

+The server where you will run the script from, needs the SNMP tools and MIBs.
+You can get a good set of common MIBs when installing `snmp-mibs-downloader` on Debian/Ubuntu.

 ```bash
 sudo apt update